Hanoi at a glance

 - 48 Hang Bo Street, Hoan Kiem District

 - 25 Le Dai Hanh Street, Hai Ba Trung District

 7. Cha Ruoi

-Cha Ruoi (Sandworm omelette) is considered to be a “rare” speciality of Hanoi because it only appears in a concise time in the late autumn.
-Hanoi sandworm omelette is particularly delicious because of the specific ingredients such as bacon, duck eggs, chicken eggs, loli leaves, scallions, dill, ginger leaves, pepper, spaghetti, and fish sauce.
+Cha Ruoi (sandworm omelet) is considered to be a “rare” specialty of Hanoi because it only appears in the late autumn.
+It is a delicious dish because of the specific ingredients such as bacon, duck eggs, chicken eggs, loli leaves, scallions, dill, ginger leaves, pepper, spaghetti, and fish sauce.

-Sandworm omelette is fried on a hot pan at moderate heat.
+Sandworm omelet is fried on a hot pan at moderate heat.
 You can feel the crunchy crust and the fatty taste in your mouth.
-Roll sandworm omelette with raw vegetables, add a piece of rice noodles and then dip with mild sour sauce in the cold weather, perhaps there is nothing more beautiful.
+Roll sandworm omelet with vegetables, add a piece of rice noodles and then dip with mild sour sauce in the cold weather, perhaps there is nothing more.